-Show All Boxes (Acrobat Pro DC)
+Show All Boxes (Acrobat Pro)

 Shows the black, red, green, and blue rectangles indicating the CropBox, ArtBox, TrimBox, and BleedBox on the preview.
 When two (or more) margins coincide, only a colored line appears.

-BleedBox (Acrobat Pro DC)
+BleedBox (Acrobat Pro)

 Defines the clipping path when the page is printed professionally to allow for paper trimming and folding.
 Printing marks may fall outside the bleed area.